danstoner/GoPiGo_Fun/README.md

 # GoPiGo_Fun
-playing with GoPiGo robot from Dexter Industries
+Playing with the GoPiGo robot kit from Dexter Industries, powered by Raspberry Pi

 ## led_cylon.py